 NEW OUTSOURCING DESTINATIONS TO WATCH FOR IN 2018

 Due to the oversaturation in the top outsourcing countries, businesses are now searching for alternative cost-effective locations.
 A.T.
 Kearney’s Global Services Location Index (GSLI) is an annual research report measuring the attractiveness and viability of countries as an offshore destination, helping businesses and companies with their outsourcing decisions.
 The yearly GSLI is based on three factors: financial attractiveness, people skills and availability, and business environment.

-Some countries saw significant movement up the GSLI rankings, such as Vietnam, Colombia, and Czech Republic.
+Some countries saw significant movement up the GSLI rankings, such as Vietnam, Colombia, and the Czech Republic.

-Vietnam moved up 5 places and is now the 6th most desirable outsourcing location, reflecting its growing popularity for BPO centers.
+Vietnam moved up 5 places and is now the 6th most desirable outsourcing location, reflecting its growing popularity for BPO centres.
 For the past decade, the BPO industry in Vietnam has grown at a rate between 20-25% annually.
-The key factors for this growth is the low cost of labor in the country, and the predominantly young population’s fluency in English.
-The continued growth of the Vietnamese BPO industry in the future is largely dependent on the Japanese economy, since Japan is the country’s primary client.
+The key factors for this growth are the low cost of labour in the country, and the predominantly young population’s fluency in English.
+The continued growth of the Vietnamese BPO industry in the future is largely dependent on the Japanese economy since Japan is the country’s primary client.